-Kenneth Borrmann is an Associate Professor of music and Chair of Keyboard Studies.
-He holds a B.S. in Bible and a Bachelor of Music from Cairn University and a Master of Music in piano performance from West Chester University.
+Kenneth Borrmann is an Associate Professor of Music and Chair of Keyboard Studies at Cairn University.
+He holds a Bachelor of Science in Bible and a Bachelor of Music in piano from Cairn University and a Master of Music in piano performance from West Chester University.
 He is the director of the Cairn Handbell Choir and the ensemble Laudate.

 Academic Specialties & Interests: